 Media acceptance analysis is the analysis of whether someone likes or ‘accepts’ a form of media.

 Usually, if people find a form of media (say, podcasts) useful for them, they’ll accept it and keep using it.
 If people fund that it is not useful, they’ll reject it and stop using it.

-Media Richness Theory has enthusiastically been embraced for the study of media choice and acceptance.
+MRT has enthusiastically been embraced for the study of media choice and acceptance.

 Studies have found:

 - Media richness can impact upon choice and uptake of technologies (Shepherd & Martz, 2006; Lee, Cheung & Chen, 2007; Robert and Dennis, 2005; Balaji & Chakrabarti, 2010).

 - Rich media are more willingly accepted and taken-up by students if they see them as useful, easy to use, and more enjoyable (Lee, Cheung & Chen, 2007; Sun & Cheng, 2007; Shepherd & Martz, 2006).